luizhenriquelongo/luizhenriquelongo/README.md

 ### About me

 - My name is Luiz Henrique, I am a software engineer and currently live in Brazil.
-- I work with development for at least 3 years, I have experience with many technologies but I stand out with Python.
+- I have experience with many technologies but I stand out with Python.

 ---
 ### Technologies & Tools